bxparks/rpn83p/docs/USER_GUIDE.md

       effectively reduces the stack size by 1
     - an option to increase the size to 5 or maybe 8 seems worthwhile
     - should the stack size be user-configurable, say between 4 and 8?
-    - I am not convinced that an infinite stack like RPL or the NSTK mode of Free42 is worth the effort
+    - regardless of whether it should be 5 or 8 levels, an infinite stack (like RPL or the NSTK mode of Free42) is *not* a feature that is appealing to me
 - add a `ROOT > CLR > CLAL` (Clear All) menu function
     - becomes useful as more features and configuration options are added